How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 You can clean your laptop’s air vents by using compressed air.
 Most cans of compressed air come with a long, thin plastic nozzle you can attach to the sprayer to get into tight areas.

-You could also use either a soft, clean cloth or a cotton swab to grab any dust that you miss with the compressed air.
+You could also use a soft, clean cloth or a cotton swab to grab any dust you miss with the compressed air.

 Some gamers even use small, handheld vacuums to pull air out of the vents, but this can be tricky depending on the size of your vacuum.